rybafish/rybafish.github.io/sqlconsole.md

 ## Basics<a name="basics"></a>

+RybaFish Charts designed as a single-database client so it is not possible to open connection to two different databases.
+Single configuration used for charts and consoles.
+If you really need to open two different console connections - the only way is to start two RybaFish instances.

 To open an SQL Console you need to be already connected to the database, then: File &rarr; New SQL Console or `Alt+S`.

 SQL Console uses basic syntax highlighting for SQL keywords, comments and literals.
 Developed under heavy influence of Notepad++ editor there are additional highlighting features like brakets highlighting and words highlighting.